nocapstakepool/cardano-node/README.md

 ### Create an EC2 Instance on AWS
 - Create an EC2 instance with Ubuntu (I used Ubuntu Server 20.04 LMS)
-- Select t2.medium and for 24-30 GB for EBS Storage
+- Select t2.medium and 24-30 GB for EBS Storage
 - We can leave default VPC and Security Group for now (will be a security risk if not addressed later since it is open to the world!)
 - Tag it! (i.e., Name, CardanoNode)
 - Save your Private Key (i.e., mykeypair.pem) so that you can connect to it later